simongarisch/97_things_every_programmer/README.md

 76: The single responsibility principle: A subsystem, module, class or function should not have more than one reason to change.

 77: Start from yes.

+78: Step back and automate, automate, automate.

+79: Take advantage of code analysis tools.

+80: Test for required behavior, not incidental behavior: When tests are wired to implemention incidentals, changes to the implementation that are actually compatible with the required behavior may cause tests to fail, leading to false positives.
+Overspecified tests are often a problem with whitebox approaches to unit testing.
+Whitebox tests use the structure of the code to determine the test cases needed.

+81: Test precisely and concretely.